-The principal substance in most cannabis strains, THC (also known as delta-9 THC) is the most abundant and the only intoxicating cannabinoid in cannabis.
+The principal substance in most cannabis strains, THC (also known as delta-9 THC) is the most abundant and the only intoxicating cannabinoid found in cannabis.

 I bet that anyone who has ever had anything to do with pot has heard of THC.
-It’s the THC that produces that high effect in our head and body, and it’s basically why cannabis is still prohibited in most parts of the world.
+It’s the THC that produces the high effect in our head and body, and it’s basically why cannabis is still prohibited in most parts of the world.

 In the majority of strains, it is the most abundant cannabinoid, although nowadays with cross-breeding and other growing methods we are seeing more and more high CBD strains, which produce many health benefits with very few side effects.

 Despite the “undesirable” high it produces, THC has a lot to offer medically.
 THC binds primarily to CB1 receptors, thus producing effects similar to that of anandamide.